 It worked pretty well.
 A friend of mine was able to receive my signals on 80 meters with a modified kitchen radio over a distance of about 10 kilometers.
 That was fun! 😉 What my parents did not think to be funny were unexpected “visits” of the local police investigating in the case of illegal transmitting activities and confiscations of several technical things from our household like my mother’s kitchen radio. 😉

 Later I re-participated for some years in CB radio again with homemade AM rigs.
 I used and refined 27-MHz-remote control circuits that I modified for voice communication.
 I went away from working with tubes because rf-capable transistors were commonly available for reasonable prices.
 The schematics for the 27-MHz-RC-circuits had been widely published in literature that time (German authors e. g.
 Heinz Richter or Gerhard O. W. Fischer) because people were allowed to build their own remote controls for ships and aeroplanes under some limited conditions.
-My father did so, thus all the neccessary equipment was available in our home.
+My father did so, thus all the necessary equipment was available in our home.
 He even owned an oscilloscope, an older Heathkit one.

 Then I finally decided that CB might not be the right field for experimenting and constructing my own radio communications equipment.
 I made up my mind to learn morse code (which was mandatory in those times to achieve a short wave ham licence) by writing a software to practise with on an old ATARI 600 home computer and afterwards applied and passed the licence exam.
 I got my license with the first attempt.